datacarpentry/python-ecology-lesson/episodes/01-starting-with-data.md

 # Working With Pandas DataFrames in Python

-We can automate the process above using Python.
+We can automate the process of performing data manipulations in Python.
 It's efficient to spend time building the code to perform these tasks because once it's built, we can use it over and over on different datasets that use a similar format.
 This makes our methods easily reproducible.
 We can also easily share our code with colleagues